fogame234/fogamectf/_posts/2025-12-08-all-layer-walkers.md

 <img src="/assets/images/trailhead.png" alt="Trailhead" class="large-responsive-img" >

-Cliccking on the image proovidedd a bigger sized version and I saved that to my computer.
+Clicking on the image provided a bigger sized version and I saved that to my computer.
 Running it through Aperisolve didn't produce any results.
-Thinking I had hit another dead end I noticed in `/x` there were two names on the image.
+Thinking I had hit another dead end I noticed that in `/x` there were two names on the image.
 One was `1764792147756.png` and the other was `trailhead.png`.
 The file that I had downloaded was the one with all numbers.
-I clicked on the link for `trailhead.png`and did the same process I did in Aperisolve.
-Things were starting to take shape as there was stuff on this image.
+I clicked on the link for `trailhead.png`and did the same process I used previously while reviewing doors.png.
+Things were starting to take shape as there was something on this image.

 First thing I noticed was a superimposed image within the image.
-Nothing of note there but it was funny to see.
+Nothing of note there, but it was funny to see.

 <img src="/assets/images/superimposed_bit_2.png" alt="Super Imposed" class="large-responsive-img" >